Renault names new leaders as scandal-hit Ghosn bows out

 The appointments may begin to ease a Renault-Nissan leadership crisis that erupted after Ghosn’s Nov.
 19 arrest in Japan and swift dismissal as Nissan chairman.

-Senard, 65, now faces the task of soothing relations with Renault’s Japanese partner and resuming talks on a new alliance structure to cement the 20-year-old partnership.
+Senard, 65, now faces the task of soothing relations with Nissan and resuming talks on a new alliance structure to cement the 20-year-old partnership.

 “It’s important that this alliance remain extremely strong,” Senard told reporters after a board meeting - citing the mounting investment demands of new vehicle technologies.
+“It is our compulsory duty to go forward together.”

+Nissan welcomed the leadership change, which CEO Hiroto Saikawa said would open a “new chapter” for the partnership.

-Ghosn’s exit also marks a clear end to one of the auto industry’s most feted careers, two decades after he was despatched by former Renault boss Louis Schweitzer to rescue newly acquired Nissan from near-bankruptcy - a feat he pulled off in two years.
+The announcement also marks a clear end to one of the auto industry’s most feted careers, two decades after Ghosn was despatched by former Renault boss Louis Schweitzer to rescue newly acquired Nissan from near-bankruptcy - a feat he pulled off in two years.

 After 14 years as Renault CEO and a decade as chairman, Ghosn formally resigned from both roles on the eve of the board meeting.